Introduction to the Kazinga Channel

 All the rooms have a large four poster bed, private veranda, en-suite bathroom, and seating area full of simple and unique furniture pieces.
 The style is contemporary but still retains the distinctive character of a classic safari lodge.
 Every guest can also enjoy a personal butler service.

-The Ishasha Tented Camp is our favourite budget accommodation.
-The Ishasha Wilderness Camp offers an authentic tented camp experience without compromising on comfort or style.
+Ishasha Wilderness Camp is our favourite budget accommodation.
+Ishasha Wilderness Camp offers an authentic tented camp experience without compromising on comfort or style.
 Based on the banks of the Ishasha River, right at the border between Uganda and the Democratic Republic of Congo, the camp blends well into the natural surroundings.

 Overlooking the Ntungwe River, Ishasha Wilderness Camp is built using canvas, wood, and thatched roofs to blend seamlessly into the surrounding woodlands.
 The central area of the camp contains a comfortable lounge, bar, dining area, spacious veranda, and even a quiet library for avid readers.